polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

   image: /assets/images/hero/chatbot-wizard.png
   og_image: /assets/images/hero/chatbot-wizard-og.png
   image_description: The Chatbot Wizard
+faq:
+  - q: "What is the Chatbot Wizard?"
+    a: "The fastest way to create an AI website chatbot.
+Provide your website URL, and the wizard crawls the site, turns what it finds into training data, and gives you an embeddable chatbot a few minutes later."
+  - q: "What do I need before creating a chatbot?"
+    a: "An OpenAI API key.
+Optionally you can configure Google reCAPTCHA, although Magic ships with its own PoW-based Magic CAPTCHA, which is good enough for most."
+  - q: "What is a persona?"
+    a: "A template for the chatbot's system instruction.
+Personas with DYNAMIC in their name generate the instruction from your website's landing page, typically producing a much higher quality chatbot."
+  - q: "How do I embed the chatbot on my website?"
+    a: "Once created, use the Machine Learning component's Embed button, which gives you a script tag you can paste into your website, with themes and colours you can customise."
+  - q: "Can I refine the chatbot afterwards?"
+    a: "Yes.
+The chatbot is a machine learning model, so you manage it with the Machine Learning component - editing training data, changing its model or instruction, and monitoring its usage."
 ---

 The Chatbot Wizard component allows you to rapidly create an AI website chatbot powered by OpenAI that you can embed on your website.
 It's not as powerful as the [Machine Learning](/dashboard/machine-learning/) component, but much easier to use.
 You can start out with the Chatbot Wizard, for then to later configure your model with the Machine Learning component.